 On the property, visitors can take tours of the large house.
 As you walk through, you see areas like the White Drawing Room, the airy West Porch, Red Ballroom, the magnificent Dining Room and several grand bedrooms.

 There is no shortage of magnificent, lush gardens to stroll through at this stunning Long Island gold coast mansion.
-Step into the 1920’s Lilac Walk which has its peak bloom around Mother’s day, or take in the wonderful Rose Garden.
+Step into the 1920’s Lilac Walk.
+The Lilac Walk has its peak bloom around Mother’s day, or take in the wonderful rose garden.

-Oheka Castle is situated on the highest point on Long Island, so it is no wonder this 102 year old gold coast mansion is a popular tourist destination.
-On property you will find impressive grounds, a magnificent hotel and the fine dining OHK Restaurant.
+OHEKA CASTLE is situated on the highest point on Long Island, so it is no wonder this 102 year old gold coast mansion is a popular tourist destination.
+On property you will find impressive grounds, a magnificent hotel and the fine dining OHK Bar & Restaurant.
 Here visitors can enjoy a casual yet elegant meal while overlooking the wonderful gardens from inside.
 Outdoor dining is also available on the Piazza.

 Planting Fields Arboretum